 Green Valley-7,100 acres (2013)

 This wildfire burned in Becker, Hubbard and Wadena counties.
 The fire destroyed 12 homes, 43 outbuildings and three commercial structures.

 If you cause it, you pay for it!

 Causes of Wildfires in Minnesota

-- 1 in 4 wildfires is caused by yard debris fires burning out of control.
+- 4 of 10 wildfires are caused by debris fires burning out of control.
 Unattended debris often mistakenly believed to be extinguished, continues to be leading cause of wildfires.

-- Since 2013, vehicles have caused almost half of all fires started by equipment.
+- Since 2013, fires started by vehicles have burned more acres (36 percent of total) than fires started by other equipment.
 When parking off highway, avoid dry, fine vegetation, such as grass, as hot exhaust can readily ignite it.

 - The DNR and rail operators have a long partnership of working together to reduce railroad caused wildfires.
-These fires often start in remote areas, which delays 3detection and response.
+These fires often start in remote areas, delay ing detection and response.